pranav-7259/pranav-7259/readme.md

 ### Welcome to my GitHub 👋

-I'm a Founding Full Stack Engineer at an early-stage startup, Shadowing AI.
+I'm a Founding Full Stack Engineer at an early-stage startup.
 I am a tech geek and enthusiast with experience of Software Development and Machine Learning.
 I have also worked on various subfields in these categories like Web Development, data analysis, Computer Vision, Generative AI and NLP.

 - 🔭 I’m currently building ML Infrastructure for 150K+ Users worldwide.
 - 🌱 I’m currently exploring LLMs, Generative AI, and State of the art ML Algorithms